 Install a back box that will create a vacuum behind the speaker.
 This back box will control and perfect the back and forth movement of the speaker coil.

 In this way, it will refine the shape of the sound wave.
-You will get more accurate and better sound by this way.
+You will get a more accurate and better sound in this way.

 Know more tips on how to boost the home theater bass.
 Get my proven 9 tips to perfection.

 If the sound of the in-wall speaker is not contained and leaks to other rooms, then soundproof it.